 - Once you find this place, take some water, and set the alarm for thirty minutes.

 - If you can’t walk as much, find a place where you can sit and enjoy the view.

 That’s all you need for this exercise.
 Make sure you don’t carry a phone; if you must have it for timekeeping, put it in airplane mode.
 Try to avoid needing to deal with calls, emails, or texts.
 These thirty minutes are for you and nature.
 Don’t be in a rush, and:

 - Take in as much as you can from the surroundings.

 - Listen to the sound of your feet as it crushes the leaves and moves pebbles around.

-- Feel the sand and the water as they touch your body if you are walking by the beach.
+- Feel the sand and the water as they touch your body if you walk by the beach.

 - Listen to the waves as they made that small yet melodic crashing upon the rocks or the sand.